roguehistory/Hist_Digh3814/content/en/week/7/instructions.md

 - Try your hand at building an image classifier
 - Simulate the Roman economy
-- Raise the ghost of Rudolopho Lanciani
+- Raise the ghost of Rudolpho Lanciani
 - Situate this work in an understanding of the potential futures for digital archaeology, but also in the context of current work in archaeology.

 ### Listen